norskeld/sigma/docs/docs/content/combinators/choice.md

 ```
 :::

-Notice how the `expected` field differs depending on the input, specifically its length.
+If all parsers fail, the failure that progressed furthest into the input is reported; on a tie, the first one wins.

 ::: danger Failure
 ```ts{7}